boboxx/ioSenderTouch/readme.md

 # ioSender Touch - a gcode sender based on Terjeio ioSender  [ioSender](https://github.com/terjeio/ioSender) for grblHAL

-Goal was to create a touch monitor friendly application that will run on a cheap mini PC,  that will not require a mouse or keyboard to use.
+Goal was to create a application that will run on a cheap mini PC with a UI design that is touch monitor friendly, and will not require a mouse or keyboard to use.
 <br><br>
 ---